ronmurphy/TheLongNights/docs/voxelworld-rpg-adaptation.md

 ## 📋 **System Overview**

-VoxelWorld will use the **DCC TTRPG system** as its foundation, adapting the small-number, fast-math approach for real-time voxel gameplay.
+The Long Nights will use the **DCC TTRPG system** as its foundation, adapting the small-number, fast-math approach for real-time voxel gameplay.

 ### **Core Principles to Preserve**
 - ✅ **Attributes start at 2** (not 10) - easier math